AdobeDocs/commerce-marketplace/src/pages/guides/sellers/apps.md

 *  Subscriptions are not currently supported for apps.
 Only one-time purchases are supported.

-*  Adobe will waive any commission fees for a limited time on apps published to Commerce Marketplace in 2023.
+*  Adobe will waive commissions on all apps submitted to the marketplace in 2023 for the first two years of listing.
+Adobe reserves the right to charge a commission on apps submitted after 2023 as well as for apps submitted in 2023 after the initial two year period.
+The commission model for apps will be communicated at a later date..

 Each submitted app must still pass the technical and marking review process.